What is a submission?

 When can I make a submission?

-You can make a submission about an issue after the public hearing on that issue has completed.
+The Royal Commission continues to hold public hearings on different topics around the country.
+You can make a submission about an issue after the public hearing on that issue has finished.

 Support with your submission